welldonestudio/welldonestudio.github.io/docs/tutorials/injective-atomic-order/index.md

 ## Function of this contract

 User can trigger the contract by sending swap_spot message(using `MsgExecuteContract`) with max price and quantity.
 When Instantiating the contract, User have to include funds for exchange regarding the worst agreed price.
-Than smart contract will do the swap(using atomic order execution) after everything is okay smart contract will send back newly obtained coins and leftover funds.
+Than smart contract will do the swap(using atomic order execution) after everything is done, smart contract will send back newly obtained coins and leftover funds.

 :::info
 For the privilege of executing such an atomic market order instantly, an additional trading fee is imposed.